Teaching Kids To Be “On Mission” with Money

 Priority 1: Giving

 In the Bible, God sets “the tithe” (10%) as the baseline for giving (Malachi 3).
-I believe this tithe should be given to our local church.
+Some suggest this is not a New Testament commandment, and regardless of where you stand theologically on this matter, I think it is helpful to think of the 10% mark as the “training wheels” for giving and generosity.
+Let’s start there, and move it up as God enables!
 When your children earn that first dollar, teach them to give the first ten cents to the church.
 Encourage them to be the ones to put that dime in the offering plate.
 Giving a dime is not too hard.
 When they earn their first $10, they give $1.
 Again, this is not too painful.
 But what about giving $10 when they earn $100? $100 when they earn $1,000?
 Ouch time.
 Training our children to give from the very beginning helps them exercise their “giving muscles” and helps keep their hearts free from the love of money.

 Priority 2: Providing for the family